JazminVidal/gop-dnn-epadb/README.md

 ## Database Overview
 For each speaker, the database contains:

-* Speech recordings: 64 short English phrases (some of them may have been removed because of quality problems)
+* **Speech recordings**: 64 short English phrases (some of them may have been removed because of quality problems)
-* Word level transcriptions: orthographic transcription and forced-aligned word boundaries provided by Montreal Forced Aligner.
+* **Word level transcriptions**: orthographic transcription and forced-aligned word boundaries provided by Montreal Forced Aligner.
-* Phoneme level transcriptions: ARPA-bet transcriptions provided by Montral Forced Aligner with manually corrected boundaries by the raters.
+* **Phoneme level transcriptions**: ARPA-bet transcriptions provided by Montral Forced Aligner with manually corrected boundaries by the raters.
-* Manual annotations: phone level annotations in ARPA-bet and an ARPA-bet like extension to account for those sounds not present in the English inventory.
+* **Manual annotations**: phone level annotations in ARPA-bet and an ARPA-bet like extension to account for those sounds not present in the English inventory.
+* **Reference transcriptions**: for each utterance, the set of all the correct pronunciations in ARPA-bet.
+This file is useful to compute labels.

 For more information on the database, please go to the [documentation](https:) or [publication](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1839.html)